netspaceuz/KudaPayti.Web/README.md

 KudaPoyti is the first website that is aimed to give info avout places in Uzbekistan to visit.

-Friendly members of the [KudoPoyti community](kudapoyti@gmail.com) will always help with advice and share their experiences. nopCommerce core development team provides professional support within 24 hours.
+Friendly members of the KudoPoyti community will always help with advice and share their experiences.
+KudaPoyti development team provides professional support within 24 hours.

 ### Admin Page ###
 After logging in admin page there is a list of admin list and their info.